eoas-ubc/docker-stacks/docs/install.md

-# running the notebook
+# running notebooks in a container

-To run the notebook in a docker container on your machine
+To run notebooks in a docker container on your machine you need a local clone of dsci-100-instructor.
+On windows or mac this can be owned by you.
+On linux it needs to be owned by user jupyter with uid 9999

-- Clone this repository:
+- Next clone this repository:

   `git clone https://github.com/eoas-ubc/docker-stacks`
   `git checkout -b tlef origin/tlev`